 According to Insight Pharma Reports, roughly 30 to 40 percent of all current drug development is targeted for GPCRs.

 At the APS, Fischetti and Janet Smith with the University of Michigan manage a suite of National Institutes of Health-supported beamlines where researchers use high-energy X-rays to probe the molecular structures of many different proteins.
 These beamlines, named for the National Institute of General Medicine Sciences and National Cancer Institute Collaborative Access Team (GM/CA-CAT), allow visiting protein crystallographers to work around the clock to study proteins involved in biological pathways that regulate both normal functioning and disease.
-These beamlines specializes in intense, tunable micro-beams for crystallography.
+These beamlines specialize in intense, tunable micro-beams for crystallography.

 “Argonne leads the world when it comes to developing and providing access to new crystallographic instruments and techniques,” said Brian Kobilka, a crystallographer from Stanford University who headed one of the two studies.